gregora/Wind-Tunnel/README.md

 * `-energy` - shows the total energy of the system at each time step
 * `-time <time>` - sets simulation time to `<time>` seconds
 * `-velocities` - render velocity field together with smoke
+* `-pressure` - wheter to render pressure or not.
+If pressure is not rendered, smoke is
 * `-threads <threads>` - number of CPU threads to use
 * `-render` - renders the system to a video file in the `render` directory as `output.mp4`